filippomedri/nextsuperhero/README.md

 #### Question/need:
 The life of a super hero is rewarding, but very difficult indeed.

 Does a super hero success eventually lead others to follows her/his path?

 This project aim to answer this question!

-In particular, given the information about the success of super heroes moviesin a given year, we plan to predict the number of new super hero series on the next year
+In particular, given the information about the success of super heroes movies in a given year, we plan to predict the number of new super hero series on the next year.

 #### Description of my sample of movies and/or other data: